bitstadium/HockeySDK-Unity-iOS/README.md

 The following steps illustrate how to integrate the HockeyAppUnity-iOS plugin:

-1. Copy the **Plugins** folder into the **Assets** directory of your Unity3D project.
+1. Copy the **Plugins** folder (Plugin/Plugins) and the **Editor** folder (Plugin/Editor) folder into the **Assets** directory of your Unity3D project.

 2. Create an empty game object and add the **HockeyAppIOS.cs** as one of its components.

-3. Select the game object in the **Hierarchy** pane and fill in the App ID provided by HockeyApp (Inspector window).
-If you want to get more precise information about exceptions in your Unity3D scripts, you can also check the **Exception Logging** property.
-If users should be informed about app updates from inside your app, please make sure that **Update Manager** is checked, too.
+3. Select the game object in the **Hierarchy** pane and fill in some additional informations inside the Inspector window.

+	- **App ID** - the app ID provided by HockeyApp

+	- **Exception Logging** - by checking this option you will get more precise information about exceptions in your Unity3D scripts

+	- **Update Manager** - ckeck this option if users should be informed about app updates from inside your app

+	- **Authentication Type** - an authentication type as string (see [Authenticating Users on iOS](http://support.hockeyapp.net/kb/client-integration-ios-mac-os-x/authenticating-users-on-ios))

+	- **Secret** - the secret provided by HockeyApp (only for authentication using email address)

 4. You are now ready to build the Xcode project: Select **File -> Build Settings...** and switch to **iOS** in the platform section.
 Check **Development Build** and **Script Debugging** (see [Build Settings](#build_settings) section). .